 A customer came to me from a recommendation with a Solidworks project.
 He wanted to make this strap taller.
 I asked him why he didn't get the original designer to do the modification and he said he couldn't get to it in time.
 I then told him I didn't have Solidworks and would have to do it in a different program.
 He just asked "Can you get the job done fast?".

 I imported the native Solidworks file into IronCAD and started modifying the part.
-In doing the job I noticed that this draft was causing some problems.
+In doing the job, due to the extended length, I noticed that this draft was causing some problems.
 I soon realized that the Solidworks part had the draft originating from top plane of the part.
 For the original part this was a slight change and would probably not be noticed but with the increased height this would be unacceptable.
 I could not create the necessary draft from the diagonal face in IRONCAD and moved the part to ZW3D which had this capability in its surfacing package.
 See the difference below.

 The original part

 Now remember this was Solidworks 2006 so I don't know if it has the capability now.
 It was a benefit to have another package available.